 Research has found that if a manual or piece of training material is written in a non-authoritative style, the reader will likely not trust what has been written and often abandon what they are reading.
+How do your write authoritative SOP manuals?

 This is why writing with power and authority is essential when you’re putting together your SOP manual.
 The reader needs to feel, from the outset, that they are looking at materials that are factually accurate, well-researched and written by someone who is a specialist in their field.
 The tone of the writing is also extremely important – it should use standard phrases that follow the writing conventions of your industry, and you should consider the shared knowledge of your reader.